 "I love how my keyboard automatically switches to a more professional mode when I open my work email," says Jamie, a marketing manager I interviewed.
 "It's like it knows I need to sound more polished there, without me having to think about it."

-To get the most from your AI keyboard, I recommend spending about 15 minutes on initial customization - it'll save you hours in the long run.
+To get the most from your AI keyboard in 2026, I recommend spending about 15 minutes on initial customization - it'll save you hours in the long run.
 Most keyboards now have a "customization wizard" that walks you through the most important settings.
+The latest keyboards even offer AI-powered setup that analyzes your writing from other apps to auto-configure your preferences.

 Not all AI keyboards are created equal, and different user groups might benefit from specific features.
 Let's explore how different types of users can get the most out of their AI keyboard experience.

 Students need versatile keyboards that can handle both academic writing and casual conversations.
-Key features to look for include:
+Key features to look for in 2026 include:

 AI keyboards for students like CleverType offer specialized academic modes that recognize and suggest discipline-specific terminology.
-One student I interviewed, Maya, told me: "My AI keyboard recognizes chemistry formulas and mathematical expressions now, which saves me tons of time when taking notes in class."
+One student I interviewed, Maya, told me: "My AI keyboard in 2026 recognizes chemistry formulas, mathematical expressions, and even suggests relevant research citations now, which saves me tons of time when taking notes in class or writing papers."

 Business users need keyboards that maintain professionalism while speeding up communication.
-They benefit most from:
+In 2026, they benefit most from:

 The AI keyboards for business use now include features like automatic email signature insertion and context-aware professional closings.
-Many professionals report saving 5-10 hours weekly just from smarter email composition on their phones.
+Many professionals report saving 7-12 hours weekly in 2026 just from smarter email composition and meeting communication on their phones.

 If you speak multiple languages, look for keyboards with: